 The sardonic poet of British pub car parks and late-night kebab shops, who turned everyday UK life into groundbreaking, genre-defying music.

-Mike Skinner didn't look or sound like a traditional rap star, which was precisely his revolution.
-Emerging from Birmingham in the early 2000s as the Streets, he traded American bravado for a uniquely British vernacular, narrating tales of lager, laddishness, love, and loss over minimalist, garage-influenced beats.
-His 2002 debut, 'Original Pirate Material,' was a seismic shock, a concept album about UK club culture that felt less like an album and more like a documentary from the smoking area.
-Skinner's genius was his observational wit and his ability to find profound pathos in the mundane—a cracked mobile phone screen, a hangover, a failed romantic gesture.
-Follow-up 'A Grand Don't Come for Free' cemented his status as a storytelling maestro, a tragicomic opera about a lost thousand quid.
-While later projects explored different sounds, his initial run captured a specific time, place, and class in Britain with an authenticity that made him a voice for a generation that recognized itself in his pixelated, pint-filled portraits.
+Mike Skinner released 'Original Pirate Material' in 2002, a concept album about UK club culture that felt like a documentary from the smoking area.
+Born in 1978 in Birmingham, he traded American bravado for a uniquely British vernacular, narrating tales of lager, love, and loss over minimalist, garage-influenced beats.
+The Streets became his vehicle.
+His observational wit found profound pathos in the mundane—a cracked phone screen, a hangover, a failed romantic gesture.
+Follow-up 'A Grand Don't Come for Free' was a tragicomic opera about a lost thousand quid.
+While later projects explored different sounds, his initial run captured a specific time, place, and class in Britain with authenticity.
+He became a voice for a generation that recognized itself in his pint-filled portraits.

 1965–1980